Install mtr Command on Linux – Full Guide

 Now follow the steps below to see how it works.

-Install mtr on Linux
+Install and Use the mtr command on Linux

 You can easily install mtr on your server.